explosion/spaCy/website/docs/api/kb_in_memory.md

 ---
 title: InMemoryLookupKB
 teaser:
-  An implementation of the KnowledgeBase interface.
+  The default implementation of the KnowledgeBase interface.
 Stores all information in-memory.
 tag: class
 source: spacy/kb/kb_in_memory.pyx
-new: 3.4
+new: 3.5
 ---

 The `InMemoryLookupKB` class inherits from [`KnowledgeBase`](/api/kb) and implements all of its methods.
-It stores all KB data in-memory and generates [`Candidate`](/api/candidate) objects by exactly matching mentions with entity names.
+It stores all KB data in-memory and generates [`Candidate`](/api/kb#candidate) objects by exactly matching mentions with entity names.
 It's highly optimized for both a low memory footprint and speed of retrieval.

 ## InMemoryLookupKB.\_\_init\_\_ {#init tag="method"}